apache/incubator-heron/website2/docs/schedulers-k8s-persistent-volume-claims.md

     under the License.
 -->

-> This document demonstrates how you can utilize both static and dynamically backed [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) in the `Executor` containers.
+> This document demonstrates how you can utilize both static and dynamically backed [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) in the `Executor` and `Manager` containers (hereinafter referred to as `Heron containers`).
 You will need to enable Dynamic Provisioning in your Kubernetes cluster to proceed to use the dynamic provisioning functionality.

 <br/>

 It is possible to leverage Persistent Volumes with custom Pod Templates but the Volumes you add will be shared between all Pods in the topology.

-The CLI commands allow you to configure a Persistent Volume Claim (dynamically or statically backed) which will be unique and isolated to each Pod and mounted in a single `Executor` when you submit your topology with a Claim name of `OnDemand`.
+The CLI commands allow you to configure a Persistent Volume Claim (dynamically or statically backed) which will be unique and isolated to each Pod and mounted in a single `Heron container` when you submit your topology with a Claim name of `OnDemand`.
 Using any Claim name other than on `OnDemand` will permit you to configure a shared Persistent Volume without a custom Pod Template which will be specific to an individual Pod.
 The CLI commands override any configurations you may have present in the Pod Template, but Heron's configurations will take precedence over all others.

 Some use cases include process checkpointing, caching of results for later use in the process, intermediate results which could prove useful in analysis (ETL/ELT to a data lake or warehouse), as a source of data enrichment, etc.